 - Compile a highlight reel of great team moments, stories, and successes from the year.

-Want to take your awards ceremony up a notch?
-Consider reimbursing the cost of coffee, lunch, or dinner with a food delivery gift card from GrubHub or EatStreet.
-This way, attendees can share a meal or treat from anywhere in the world.
+💡 IDEA: Consider reimbursing the cost of coffee, lunch, or dinner with a food delivery gift card from GrubHub or EatStreet. 🍕🌮 This way, attendees can share a meal or treat from anywhere in the world.

-Second, invite attendees to participate in a fun dress code.
+💃 GET DRESSED UP: Why not invite attendees to participate in a fun dress code?
 The dress code can be simple, like inviting employees to wear your organization's brand colors, or intricate like Black Tie Affair.
 Don't forget to grab a screenshot of everyone bonding over their unique outfits!

 2. Design an employee appreciation zoom background.